Ashley Eastham: Bury (loan)

 Eastham joined Bury on 25 August 2011 for one month.
-He made his debut for the club, in a 2–1 loss against Charlton Athletic two-day later.
+He made his debut for the club, in a 2–1 loss against Charlton Athletic two days later.
 After the move, Eastham express "happy" with the loan move.
-Since then, his loan has been extended a further two times and he will remain at Gigg Lane until the end of the 2011–12 season.
+His loan was extended a further two times and he remained at Gigg Lane until the end of the 2011–12 season.
 During the season, he played a pivotal part in Bury's League One campaign, including winning the Champagne Moment of the Season award for his 90th-minute equaliser as Bury fought back from 3–0 down to draw 3–3 with Huddersfield Town.
 At the end of the season, Eastham's loan spell with Bury came to an end.

-Loan move to Fleetwood Town, Notts County and Bury
+Loan moves to Fleetwood Town, Notts County and Bury

 On 29 August 2012, Eastham joined Blackpool's Fylde coast neighbours Fleetwood Town on a one-month loan deal, together with teammate Tom Barkhuizen who joined on loan for six months.
 His debut came six days later in the Football League Trophy, First round defeat to Rochdale at Spotland Stadium.
 Soon after, Eastham loan spell had ended despite Fleetwood Town's progress to extend his loan.

 On 5 October, Eastham joined Notts County on loan following his Fleetwood Town loan spell came to an end.
 While at Notts County, Eastham made four appearances before returning to Blackpool.

 On 21 January 2013, Eastham returned to Bury on loan for a second time, until the end of the season.
 Five days later, Eastham made his second debut for the club, in a 0–0 draw against Shrewsbury Town.
 Like his first spell at Bury, Eastham maintained his first team status.
 However, this season was overshadowed by financial problems, which led the club to their relegation.